What You Need to Know BEFORE Making Candles to Sell

 Some of the basics are labeling requirements under the fair labeling and packaging act.
 Also, the safety of consumer products by addressing “unreasonable risks” of injury (through coordinating recalls, evaluating products that are the subject of consumer complaints or industry reports, etc.); developing uniform safety standards, etc. I found these through the FDA.gov site.

 In some countries, candles cannot look like food (Europe).
 Make sure you know what you can do.
+If you make candles or wax melts that look like food absolutely make sure there is a warning label that tell the consumer that it is not edible.

 Insurance companies may not pay off if you do not follow the best manufacturing processes and created a defective or hazardous product.